-- 1. Immediately separate the symptomatic student from others in a supervised area. - 2.
-Contact the student's parent or caregiver to pick them up as soon as possible. - Where possible, maintain a 2-metre distance from the ill student.
-If not possible, staff should wear a nonmedical mask or face covering if available and tolerated, or use a tissue to cover their nose and mouth. - 4.
+- 1. Immediately separate the symptomatic student from others in a supervised area. - If unable to leave immediately:Symptomatic staff should separate themselves into an area away from others. - 2.
+Contact the student's parent or caregiver to pick them up as soon as possible. - 2.
+Maintain a distance of 2 metres from others. - Where possible, maintain a 2-metre distance from the ill student.
+If not possible, staff should wear a nonmedical mask or face covering if available and tolerated, or use a tissue to cover their nose and mouth. - 3.
+Use a tissue or mask to cover their nose and mouth while they wait to be picked up. - 4.
 Provide the student with a non-medical mask or tissues to cover their coughs or sneezes.
-Throw away used tissues as soon as possible and perform hand hygiene. - 5.
+Throw away used tissues as soon as possible and perform hand hygiene. - Staff responsible for facility cleaning must clean and disinfect the space where the staff member was separated and any areas used by them (e.g., classroom, bathroom, common areas). - 5.
 Avoid touching the student's body fluids (e.g., mucous, saliva).
 If you do, practice diligent hand hygiene. - 6.
 Once the student is picked up, practice diligent hand hygiene. - 7.
 Staff responsible for facility cleaning must clean and disinfect the space where the student was separated and any areas recently used by them (e.g., classroom, bathroom, common areas).